Cleveland Metroparks Zoo

 Closing DateOctober 5, 2016

-There is an Animal Keeper position available in the Primate, Cat, and Aquatics, area of the zoo.
-The person who takes this position will need to be skilled in dealing with certain area specific responsibilities that include: a working knowledge of diverse taxa of animals including felids, new and old world primate species, superior computer skills in the documentation of animal health records, enrichment, and training records, keeping current and functional on all jobs within the area, cooperating with and taking work direction from supervisory and non-supervisory staff, maintaining or initiating training plans of animals, and other functions as assigned by supervisors.
+There is an Animal Keeper relief position available in the Hospital/Commissary areas of the zoo.
+The person who takes this position will need to be skilled in dealing with certain area specific responsibilities that include: dealing with a constant rotation of multiple taxa, preparing enclosures for diverse taxonomic needs, superior computer skills in the creation and documentation of animal health/condition records and commissary programs (Microsoft Access grain and supply ordering system), great attention to detail to unfamiliar and recovering animals, professional conduct in meetings regarding sensitive animal health information, preparing and delivering food supplies to animal areas, keeping the commissary clean and organized including an extensive inventory of items, dealing with multiple vendors and zoo staff demands, dealing with multiple food and supply bid items, maintaining commissary purchasing records and documents, keeping multiple departments of the zoo and Metroparks informed of purchasing issues, commissary ordering and inventory management, keeping current and functional on all jobs within the area, cooperating with and taking work direction from supervisory and non-supervisory staff, maintaining or initiating training regiments of quarantine or hospitalized animals, and other functions as assigned by supervisors.
 Selection will be based on the factors of skill, knowledge and the ability to perform the required tasks of the position.
 Seniority will prevail if considered factors are relatively equal.
-The Animal Keeper job duties will include: center section animals and cheetahs.
+The Animal Keeper job duties will include: Commissary and Hospital areas.

 • Provides food, water, medications, and supplements as indicated by schedules, prescriptions, or diet boards.
 To include loading and unloading animal feeds, hay, bedding, and animal care supplies.